Our Mission & Vision

 Who pays for the care of HPPL animals?

-Does the HPPL ever have an animal euthanized?
+Does HPPL ever have an animal euthanized?

-The HPPL makes every effort to successfully rehabilitate each animal we come in contact with.
+HPPL makes every effort to successfully rehabilitate each animal we come in contact with.
 However, since we accept stray animals regardless of their condition, we sometimes receive animals that cannot be saved.
 An animal is only euthanized, however, after examination and recommendation by a veterinarian that that would be the kindest thing we could do for that animal.

-How does the HPPL mobile adoption program work?
+How does HPPL's mobile adoption program work?

 What does the Homeless Pet Placement League do?